Aegis Capital Corp. Acted as E - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / January 31, 2023 / Aegis Capital Corp. acted as Exclusive Placement Agent on a $3.25 Million Registered Direct & Private Placement for Avenue Therapeutics, Inc. (NASDAQ:ATXI).
+NEW YORK, NY / ACCESSWIRE / February 6, 2023 / Aegis Capital Corp. acted as Exclusive Placement Agent on a $3.8 Million Private Placement for Sharps Technology, Inc. (NASDAQ:STSS).

 About Aegis Capital Corporation